oneconcern/datamon/docs/usage/datamon_repo_get.md

   -h, --help              help for get
-      --repo (*) string   The name of this repository --skip-auth         Skip authentication against google (gcs credentials remains required)
+      --repo (*) string   The name of this repository --skip-auth         Skip authentication against google (gcs credentials remains required) --with-size         Reports the assessed repo size in bytes for all bundles, without accounting for deduplicated blobs
 ```

 ### Options inherited from parent commands